 Are You Happy Now?

 It’s said that the average child is happier than the average adult, and one reason is that children spend most of their time gaining new knowledge and learning new skills, while adults spend most of their time repeating what they’ve already learned.
 Another is that children haven’t experienced many failures and therefore have little or no fear of it.

 If that’s true, imagine how happy my friend Bud is now.
-He’ll spend all of eternity gaining new knowledge (like interviewing the authors of the 66 books he’s spent so much time studying and receiving the insights of the One who guided their thoughts as they wrote), and learning new skills (like how to travel back and forth through time at the speed of thought and how to access the 1/3 of his brain for which science has found no earthly use.)
-Bud was never very fearful, but what little fear he had is now gone and the concept of failure is foreign to his new existence.
+He’ll spend all of eternity gaining new knowledge (like interviewing the authors of the 66 books he’s spent so much time studying and receiving the insights of the One who guided their thoughts as they wrote).
+He’ll learn new skills (like how to travel back and forth through time at the speed of thought and how to access the third of his brain for which science has found no earthly use.)
+Bud was never very fearful, but what little fear he had is now gone, and the concept of failure is foreign to his new existence.

-Having escaped the bonds of space and time, been divested of the sin that contaminates us all, and received the reward of that single decision that fulfilled the purpose of his life, he is, at last, becoming that which he was created to be—God’s work of art (Ephe 2:10).
+He has now escaped the bonds of space and time, has been divested of the sin that contaminates us all, and received the reward of that single decision that fulfilled the purpose of his life.
+He is, at last, becoming that which he was created to be—God’s work of art (Ephe 2:10).

 But at the Rapture, all that changes.
 For the Lord himself will come down from heaven with a loud command, with the voice of the archangel and with the trumpet call of God and the dead in Christ will rise first (1 Thes.
 4:16).
 At that moment Bud will be reunited with two things he really loves and misses: his body, made new and perfect, and his loved ones here on Earth.
 For after that we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air.
 And so shall we be with the Lord forever (1 Thes.
 4:17).